6.15% each year even if the FTSE only rises by a single point…

 With the recent volatility in the markets this could be an uncertain time in the investment climate.
-If you’re not confident the FTSE 100 will rise significantly, but would like to achieve double digit returns even if it only rises a little, Investec’s 8 Year Kick Out Plan may be worth a closer look.
+If you’re not confident the FTSE 100 will rise significantly, but would like to achieve high growth returns even if it only rises a little, Investec’s 8 Year Kick Out Plan may be worth a closer look.

 If the Index is lower at the end of every year, no growth return is achieved and your initial capital is returned in full unless the FTSE 100 has fallen by more than 40% at the end of the plan.
 If it does your capital will be reduced by 1% for each 1% fall, so there is a risk you could lose some or all of your initial investment.

-The six year version of this investment is historically our best selling growth plan and with the opportunity for6.35% annual growth, we are seeing this eight year plan to be equally as popular.
+The six year version of this investment is historically our best selling growth plan and with the opportunity for6.15% annual growth, we are seeing this eight year plan to be equally as popular.

 Capital At Risk Product

 Available for Stocks & Shares ISA, ISA Transfer and Direct Investments.
 Also available to businesses, charities, trusts and SIPP and SSAS pension schemes

 Investment term: Maximum 8 Years